CKita/Bees/README.md

 ## Acknowledgments

 We are sincerely grateful to the authors of all studies included in our meta-analysis, whose effort made this synthesis possible.
 Tereza C. Giannini and Isabel A. Santos, members of the thesis committee of CAK, made invaluable suggestions to study design and interpretation of results.
+Roberta C. F. Nocelli, Astrid M. P. Kleinert, and Osmar Malaspina, members of the thesis defense committee of CAK, helped us improve our study considerably with their insightful suggestions.
 CAK thanks the Coordination for the Improvement of Higher Education Personnel (CAPES, 88887.470293/2019-00) and the Graduate School in Ecology of the University of São Paulo (PPGE-IB-USP) for the M.Sc. scholarship.
 MARM was funded by the Alexander von Humboldt Foundation (AvH, 3.4-8151/15037 and 3.2-BRA/1134644), National Council for Scientific and Technological Development (CNPq, 304498/2019-0), São Paulo Research Foundation (FAPESP, 2018/20695-7), and Dean of Research of the University of São Paulo (PRP-USP, 18.1.660.41.7).
 We also thank the [Stack Overflow](https://stackoverflow.com/) community, where we solve most of our coding dilemmas.